If you’re a PC user, you may have encountered this hard drive boot error at least once in your life:

 Data Loss Situation: Received Windows startup error upon booting up and could not read data from the hard drive when connected to another computer via USB-SATA adapter cable

-Type of Data Recovered: Documents and pictures
+Type of Data Recovered: Documents, photos

 Binary Read: 29.2%